t3docs/docker-render-documentation/README.rst

    cd ~Repositories/git.typo3.org/Packages/TYPO3.CMS.git
    git-restore-mtime

-It only takes a few seconds to set the mtime of more than 12.500 files to the date of the most recent commit that changed the respective file.
+It only takes a few seconds to set the mtime of more than 12.500 files to a constant and meaningful value.
+Each file's mtime will be set to the value of the most recent commit that changed that file.

-Repeat the `git-restore-mtime` procedure after branch switches and checking out files in GIT.
+Repeat the `git-restore-mtime` procedure after Git operations like branch switches and checking out files.

 What to ignore in GIT
 =====================